 RISE uses a 2-year uniform cycle program for the Advanced Program.
 Every 2 years RISE will switch to a new uniform kit which runs concurrently with the product life cycle offered by our sponsor Nike.
 Every RISE player must purchase 1 club approved uniform specific to the program they are joining per uniform cycle, regardless of when in the uniform cycle a player joins RISE.
 RISE uses a uniform cycle so our families get more value for their purchase rather than having to purchase a new uniform before every single season.

-The upcoming Fall 2020/Spring 2021 season(s) are the 2nd year of our current 2-year uniform cycle.
+The upcoming Fall 2023/Spring 2024 season(s) mark the 1st year of our current uniform cycle.
 As such:

-The Dedicated Goalkeeper uniform kit items will be designated as “required” on the Soccer.com ordering page.
+The Competitive Goalkeeper uniform kit items will be designated as “required” on the Soccer.com ordering page.
 The required uniform kit cost is $350.00 (taxes and shipping are not included).

 RISE requires players to be in club approved gear at all training sessions and games so they are easily identifiable, or they will not be allowed to participate.
 Failure to purchase and/or wear the club approved uniform kits to participate in club activities is a violation of our club policies and will result in your player(s) being dismissed from the program without a refund.
 We understand that occasionally uniform kit items are backordered and that situations may preclude your player from having all or specific uniform kit items.
 RISE will work directly with Soccer.com to verify, confirm, and remedy these instances.